pierre-rouleau/seed7-mode/README.rst

 =========================== ================================================
 Screenshot                  Description
 =========================== ================================================
-`Terminal-mode Emacs`_      Shows the default highlighting of Seed7 code on
-                            Emacs running in a macOS Terminal.

-`Graphical Emacs`_          Shows the default highlighting of Seed7 code on
-                            a basic GUI Emacs running in a macOS with the default scheme.

 `Terminal Emacs Speedbar`_  Using Emacs Speedbar to navigate the Seed7/pgm
                             directory, listing function, procedures,
                             structures, etc...